Robust Multivariate Functional Control Chart: The Robust Multivariate Functional Control Chart Framework

 \subsection{Functional Univariate Filter}

-To extend the filter of \cite{agostinelli2015robust} and \cite{leung2016robust} to univariate functional data, let consider $n$ independent realizations $X_i$ of a random function $X$ with values in $L^2(\mathcal{T})$.
-The proposed FUF considers the functional distances $D_{i}^{fil}$, $i=1,\dots,n$, defined as
+To extend the filter of \cite{agostinelli2015robust} and \cite{leung2016robust} to univariate functional data, let us consider $n$ independent realizations $\bm{X}_1, \dots, \bm{X}_n$ of a random function $X$ whose realizations are in $L^2(\mathcal{T})$.
+The proposed FUF considers the functional distances